FAQ

 Recycling Centres FAQ

-The Reuse and Recycling Centres operated by Bristol Waste Company can only be used by residents living within the Bristol City Council area to dispose of their waste.
+The Household Reuse and Recycling Centres operated by Bristol Waste Company can only be used by residents living within the Bristol City Council area to dispose of their waste.
 Bordering councils have their own facilities, which their residents should be using.

-As of 1 January 2024, Bristol residents can dispose of some household DIY waste for free at one of our recycling centres.
+Bristol residents can dispose of some household DIY waste for free at one of our recycling centres.

-You can bring up to one load per week over a four week period of the following:
+You can bring up to one load per week over a four-week period of the following:

 • up to 100 litres of loose waste, such as rubble or soil.
 This must be contained within two 50-litre rubble bags (or bags of equivalent size).